Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings/integration/index.md

 ## SSO Integration

-To integrate with Docbits (DOC²) using SSO Service Provider Settings, follow these steps:
+To integrate with DocBits (DOC²) using SSO Service Provider Settings, follow these steps:

 1. Go to [SSO Service Provider Settings](/docbits/settings-sso-settings/)
 2. Follow the step-by-step instructions to set up SSO

-By integrating with Docbits (DOC²) using API Key and SSO Service Provider Settings, you can streamline your workflow and improve productivity.
+By integrating with DocBits (DOC²) using API Key and SSO Service Provider Settings, you can streamline your workflow and improve productivity.
 Contact us for any questions or support needed.